denysmerts/technical-test/README.md

 #To Run the Project
+- Navigate to the project folder in the terminal.
+- Run the following command to install all required dependencies `npm i`
+- Run the following command to start the development server `npm run dev`
-- npm run dev (make sure node is intalled)
+***Make sure node is installed***